pat/thinking-sphinx/deployment.md

   configuration_file: /path/to/app/shared/production.sphinx.conf
 {% endhighlight %}

+Please make sure all of the above files (configuration file, pid file, index files) are located in a **shared directory** (instead of a directory tied to a specific deployed release).
+Otherwise, running rake tasks will become difficult and unreliable.

 <div class="note">
   <p class="old">Thinking Sphinx v1/v2</p>
   <p><strong>Note</strong>: If you are using an older version of Thinking Sphinx, then the file is <code>config/sphinx.yml</code>, and the second setting is <code>searchd_file_path</code> (and the third can be skipped):</p>